huggingface/blog/sentiment-analysis-python.md

 #### 4. Analyzing new data with the model

-Now that you have trained a model for sentiment analysis, let's use it to analyze new data and get predictions! 🤖
+Now that you have trained a model for sentiment analysis, let's use it to analyze new data and get 🤖 predictions!
+This unlocks the power of machine learning; using a model to automatically analyze data at scale, in real-time ⚡️

 First, let's upload the model to the Hub: